-FST 080 FIREFIGHTER BASIC SKILLS®
+FST 080 FIREFIGHTER BASIC SKILLS

-.25-24 units Course length: 5-336 hours lecture, 5-362 hours laboratory
+Course length: 5-336 hours lecture, 5-362 hours laboratory

-Prerequisite: Currently employed as a first responder or have been accepted into a training program.
+Prerequisite: Student must be currently employed as a first responder or have been accepted into a training program.

-This course is designed to assure a basic and predictable level of safety, knowledge, skills and abilities among those individuals destined for assignment to an industrial fire crew.
-This course is repeatable.
+This course is designed to assure a basic and predictable level of safety, knowledge, skills and abilities among those individuals destined for assignment to a municipal or industrial fire department and members of State Urban Search and Rescue Teams.
+This course may be offered as Pass/No Pass.